Bioconductor/bioc-common-python/README.md

 Installation
 ------------
-Typically, this module not used by itself.
+Typically, this module is not used by itself.
 Instead, it's a PIP dependency of other software.
 To include this as a dependency, create an entry in the PIP file, such as [this one](https://github.com/Bioconductor/spb_history/blob/9a687b1289185d37b40652291a706c3c076b006f/PIP-DEPENDENCIES--spb_history.txt#L1).